rokrokss/shizue/README.md

 # 📄 License

-Shizue is licensed under the MIT License.
+Shizue is licensed under the AGPL-3.0 License.
 See the [LICENSE](LICENSE) file for more details.